top of page

 SSS: What inspires your work?
 How do you stay creative?

-KO: I am inspired by so much I see around me.
+KOI am inspired by so much I see around me.
 I look a lot at textiles (weavings and Ghanian textiles at the moment), architecture (mainly bridges and negative space), and other artists' work.
 I love the work of Frank Stella, Milton Avery, Alicia McCarthy, just name a very few.

 "You may have to work twice as hard as a man, but do it anyway"